Choosing your builder or tradesperson

 It is essential to maintain good communication with your builder or tradesperson throughout the project – make sure you choose someone you can work well with.

-For more information, view our Getting quotes for building and renovating page.
+For more information, view Getting quotes for building and renovating.

 Your building team should also include a:

 - building lawyer – to help you understand and negotiate the contract.
-Seeking independent legal advice can protect you, even though it means you no longer have five days to change your mind (this is called 'cooling off' – for more information, view our Getting out of a building contract checklist page).
+Seeking independent legal advice can protect you, even though it means you no longer have five days to change your mind (this is called 'cooling off' – for more information, view Getting out of a building contract checklist).
 The Law Institute of Victoria can help you find an independent building lawyer

 - building surveyor – to check building work meets the minimum standards of the building regulations.
 Make sure you appoint only one building surveyor.
 From 1 September 2016, builders are not permitted to appoint a building surveyor on your behalf.
 For more information, view our Building plans and permits page.
 You can find a surveyor registered with the Victorian Building Authority (VBA) by visiting the Practitioner Search page on the VBA website.